bradallenfisher/dmd-course-materials/projects/hypertext_narrative_project.md

 The issue, otherwise known as the theme, is the impetus for writing a story in the first place.
 This should be based on a topic that you are passionate about and interested in exploring.

 ### Deconstructing the issue
-In a constructivist perspective, everything is made of smaller parts, and figure out what those parts are can lead to moments of insight.
+In a constructivist perspective, everything is made of smaller parts, and figuring out what those parts are can lead to moments of insight.
+You can figure out what the parts are by describing the subject and how it functions in more general, or abstract language.

 ### Contextualization
-Now that you have deconstructed the issue at hand, it is time to apply the insights to plausible scenarios and solution proposals.
+Now that you have deconstructed the issue at hand, it is time to apply the insights to plausible scenarios and expressions of possible solutions.

+### Formal presentation
+Form refers to shape of the idea's expression.
+Whether written, visual, or physically constructed, you give your audience a method for engaging with your ideas.
+Refer to the formal constraints of the project for details.

 ### Example concept development process
 Theme(issue): Poverty